-(A) The qualified food operator is responsible for operating the catering food service establishment in compliance with all the provisions of section 19-13-B49 of the Regulations of Connecticut State Agencies.
-The qualified food operator of each catering food service establishment shall be responsible for ensuring training of food preparation personnel.
-All such personnel shall receive training which shall include but not necessarily be limited to: instruction in proper food temperature control; food protection; personal health and cleanliness; and sanitation of the facility, equipment, supplies and utensils.
-Volunteers who serve meals for a nonprofit organization shall be exempt from the examination requirement for qualified food operator of each catering food service establishment shall maintain written documentation of a training program, and training records of individual employees, and shall make these records available to the local health department upon request.
-The owner, operator, manager or qualified food operator of a catering food service establishment at a nonprofit organization shall maintain such documentation and make such records available to the local health department upon request.
+(ii) persons who serve meals at registered congregate meal sites funded under Title III of the Older Americans Act of 1965, as amended, which were prepared under the supervision of a qualified food operator.
+All such personnel shall receive training that shall include but not necessarily be limited to: instruction in proper food temperature control; food protection; personal health and cleanliness; and sanitation of the facility, equipment, supplies and utensils.
+The qualified food operator of each food service establishment shall maintain written documentation of a training program, and training records of individual employees, and shall make these records available to the local health department upon request.
+The owner, operator, manager or qualified food operator of a food service establishment at a nonprofit organization or registered congregate meal site for senior citizens shall maintain such documentation and make such records available to the local health department upon request.

-(B) The owner or manager of the catering food service establishment shall designate an alternate person who has complied with section 19-13-B49(t)(5) to be in charge at all times when the qualified food operator cannot be present.
-This alternate person in charge shall be responsible for: ensuring that all employees comply with the requirements of this section and that foods are safely prepared: handling emergencies; admitting the inspector; and receiving and signing the inspection report.
+(B) The owner or manager of the food service establishment shall designate an alternate person who has complied with section 19-13-B42(s)(6) to be in charge at all times when the qualified food operator cannot be present.
+This alternate person in charge shall be responsible for: ensuring that all employees comply with the requirements of this section, and that foods are safely prepared; handling emergencies; admitting the inspector; and receiving and signing the inspection report.

-(u) Inspection of catering food service establishments.
-All catering food service establishments shall be inspected by the director of health, registered sanitarian, or an authorized agent of the director of health if such director, sanitarian or agent has been certified by the commissioner.
+(t) Inspection of food service establishments.
+All food service establishments shall be inspected by the director of health, registered sanitarian, or an authorized agent of the director of health, if such director, sanitarian or agent has been certified by the commissioner.
 Candidates for certification must be sponsored by a local director of health, and possess as minimum requirements a bachelors degree or three years experience in a food safety or regulatory food protection program acceptable to the department.
 Candidates shall not be involved in the ownership or management of a food establishment located within his jurisdiction.
-The certification program shall consist of a two stage process: 1) successful completion of classroom training and passing score on a final written exam; and 2) completion of a series of inspections with a certification officer from the Department Food Protection Program.
+The certification program shall consist of a two stage process: 1) successful completion of classroom training and passing score on a final written exam; and 2) completion of a series of inspections with a certification officer from the department food protection program.
 Upon completion of the certification process, the department shall notify the director of health and the candidate in writing specifying the issuance of certification and expiration date.
-The commissioner shall have the authority to renew certification of each person conducting such inspections every three (3) years.
-Recertification may be granted upon the successful completion of sixteen (16) hours of approved food protection training every three years.
+The commissioner shall have the authority to renew certification of each person conducting such inspections every three years.
+Recertification may be granted upon the successful completion of sixteen (16) hours of approved food protection training every three (3) years.
 The department shall be responsible for approving and assuring the provision of such training.
 Failure to comply with recertification requirements shall result in the certification to conduct inspections not being renewed.
 The department shall notify the director of health and the chief elected official of the affected food service jurisdiction when a certification is not renewed.
-All catering food service establishments shall be inspected in accordance with this subsection.
+All food service establishments shall be inspected in accordance with this subsection.

-(1) Class I catering food service establishments shall be inspected at intervals not to exceed three hundred and sixty (360) days.
+(1) Class I food service establishments shall be inspected at intervals not to exceed three hundred and sixty (360) days.

-(2) Class II catering food service establishments shall be inspected at intervals not to exceed one hundred and eighty (180) days.
+(2) Class II food service establishments shall be inspected at intervals not to exceed one hundred and eighty (180) days.

-(3) Class III catering food service establishments shall be inspected at intervals not to exceed one hundred and twenty (120) days.
+(3) Class III food service establishments shall be inspected at intervals not to exceed one hundred and twenty (120) days.